meilisearch/documentation/guides/advanced_guides/datatypes.md

 - For Latin-based languages, the words are separated by space.
 - For Kanji characters, the words are separated by character.

-There are two kinds of separators:
+There are two kinds of space separators:

 - **Soft spaces** (distance: 1): whitespaces, quotes, `'-' | '_' | '\'' | ':' | '/' | '\\' | '@'`
 - **Hard spaces** (distance: 8): `'.' | ';' | ',' | '!' | '?' | '(' | ')'`